nemostatus/SA_Challenges_Rails_JS/notes.md

 replace innerhtml += w elm.insertAdjacentHTML( 'beforeend', str )
  add a search bar to find ... your attempt?? make a seeds.rb file

+bug ---> 2 attempt forms is bad single it to 1